 Unexplained spine, hip, knee and/or foot pain may be due to a condition known as malalignment syndrome.
 This is a common condition that we often encounter in Singapore amongst patients.
 Due to its recurrent nature and severity of discomfort, it is sometimes colloquially known as ‘miserable malalignment syndrome’.
 This condition typically affects the knee first, causing instability and pain.
 The condition affects individuals of all ages, and we see many patients below the age of 18 at our clinics who suffer from this condition.
 If addressed at a young age, this condition can be eliminated entirely through correct guidance and care.
 For adults, the symptoms can be effectively managed, offering massive improvement in quality of life and helping to avoid the need for surgical intervention.

-Changes that patients can expect:
+Changes that patients can expect

-Hip anteriorly rotates causing a spinal imbalance, leading to scoliosis in growing children.
+- Hip anteriorly rotates causing a spinal imbalance, leading to scoliosis in growing children

-Internal rotation of the femur (thigh bone) at the level of the knee joint.
+- Internal rotation of the femur (thigh bone) at the level of the knee joint

-Inward facing patella/kneecap that is often referred to as a “winking patella”.
+- Inward facing patella/kneecap that is often referred to as a “winking patella”

-With the upper leg and knee in a valgum position, the lower leg (tibia and fibula) rotate outward.
+- With the upper leg and knee in a valgum position, the lower leg (tibia and fibula) rotate outward

-Feet flatten on the medial arch because of the excessive medial forces.
+- Feet flatten on the medial arch because of the excessive medial forces

 These changes dramatically affect the position, movement, and function of the knee joint.
-The longer the condition is left untreated, the more pain and discomfort patients will experience.
+The longer the condition is left unaddressed, the more pain and discomfort patients will experience.
 Repetitive motion in this misaligned position over many years creates uneven pressures on the knee joint and leads to irreversible damage to the underlying articular cartilage.
 As a result, pain only truly sets in after many years of walking in this misaligned position.

 This condition can occur in one or both knees and has a knock-on effect from foot to spine.
 It can affect those who are less physically active as well as those who maintain highly active lifestyles.
 Those with uneven muscle tightness across their body or experience repetitive forces on the knee joint such as lunges and squats are at greater risk of developing this condition.
-Left untreated, the risk for ongoing patellar joint dislocation and arthritic deterioration of the joint increases.
+Left unaddressed, the risk for ongoing patellar joint dislocation and arthritic deterioration of the joint increases.

 Injuries to the knee joint caused by conditions and injuries such as meniscus tears, patella tendonitis, degeneration of the patella or osteoarthritis can also lead to malalignment syndrome as the body adjust its natural gait to compensate for and offload the area of injury.